sheryklab/sheryklab/README.md

 Hello, I am Shery.
 I come from a background in design and early childhood education, and I am now moving into data analysis with a focus on clarity, structure, and practical problem-solving.
 I am interested in how data can reveal patterns, explain behaviour, and improve everyday systems.
 I work by combining analysis, visualization, and careful organization to create outcomes that make sense.

 ### 📊 What I Do
-- Clean, transform, and structure data so it can be understood
+- Transform and validate data to make it ready for analysis
-- Explore datasets to find patterns and meaningful insights
+- Explore datasets to resolve questions, test assumptions, and surface insights
-- Build visualizations that communicate information clearly
+- Build visualizations that present information clearly and logically
-- Create organized analytical workflows and relational structures
+- Create structured analytical workflows and relational data models

 I like projects where the goal is to understand a problem, not just display charts.